okohll/abdocs/content/docs/security-and-compliance/security-features/users.md

 Assign individual table [privileges](https://todo.com) to a user.
 > When dealing with larger numbers of users it's usually more manageable if you use roles to assign privileges.

-If a user has a privilege due to being a member of a role, that privilege is shown with a shaded blue background. if the privilege has been individually assigned to them, it's shown in green.
+If a user has a privilege due to being a member of a role, that privilege is shown with a shaded blue background.
+Any additional privileges individually assigned to them are shown in green.

 #### Tiles
 Allows an admin to add/remove [tiles](https://todo.com) for a user.
 By default users can add/remove tiles themselves too, although this can be disabled through the use of a [custom UI]({{< ref "#other-options" >}}).

 ## Viewing users
 Expand the _Administration_ menu in the lefthand sidebar and click users.
 You'll see a list of existing user accounts.
 Their details are listed including 2FA status (whether they're using app-based 2FA, text message codes or none) and when they last logged in.

+Each user's roles are shown.
+Any [multi-tenanting]({{<relref "roles#multi-tenanting">}}) roles are marked in bold.

 ## Removing users
 To remove users, when viewing the list of users, tick those to remove and press the delete (cross) button in the top toolbar.